 3. If tired get rest first

 Do not meditate when you are tired, since you might lose your focus or fall asleep.
 When tired, it is difficult to focus the attention on the meditation.
-If you are tired, get some rest or sleep, otherwise, you might become sleepy and just waste your time.
+It is better to rest first.

 4. Find a quiet place